AntonioFasano/BloomR/README.md

 - `bbg.*` suffix is deprecated now use `br.*`
 - A formal documentation (see bloomr.html, or bloomr.pdf)
 - Demo and examples.
+- BloomR can be downloaded as a binary or generated from an R script.
+So you can stay yourself updated with the latest version of R (and related packages).

 Plus read.xlx joins the family.
 With this function you can  can read Excel xlsx workbook sheets into R data frames.
 Some features are: